 Makes a professional-looking and clean fold when using a heavier paper or cardstock

 Prevents the paper from “cracking” along the fold line

-Can be done with a scoring board, the back of a knife and a ruler, a dotting tool and a ruler, or with a tool called a “bone cutter"
+Can be done with a scoring board, the back of a knife and a ruler, a dotting tool and a ruler, or with a tool called a “bone folder"

 Be sure to use a dull object to make the score.
-The score should not puncture the surface of your paper, but simply make an impression
+The score should not puncture or break the fibers on the surface of your paper, but simply make an impression